jigyasaG18/IIT-Guhawati-Summer-Project/README.md

 ---

-Here's a new section you can add to your README to highlight your Power BI dashboard:

----

 ## 📊 Power BI Dashboard – Data-Driven Decision Support

 To complement the web platform, a **Power BI dashboard** was developed for NGOs, researchers, and local authorities to gain real-time, actionable insights from anonymized user data and  datasets.